Struct rustc_span::source_map::SourceMap [−][src]

 ) -> Option<Lrc<SourceFile>>

-Creates a new SourceFile
+Creates a new SourceFile.

-If a file already exists in the SourceMap
+If a file already exists in the SourceMap with the same ID, that file is returned

 unmodified.